HEADACHES IN CHILDREN SHOULD NOT BE DISMISSED!

 JUST TWO A DAY…

-This natural dietary supplement contains a patented “Triple Therapy” approach to reestablishing normal cerebrovascular tone and function which is disrupted in children who have migraines.
+This nutritional supplement contains the original patented “Triple Therapy” formula and approach to reestablishing normal cerebrovascular tone and function which is often disrupted in children who have migraines.

-Puracol, MigreLief’s proprietary blend of two unique feverfew sources, magnesium from two sources and high dose, highly absorbable riboflavin (Vitamin B-2) have all independently been shown to be of significant therapeutic benefit to migraine sufferers.
+Puracol, MigreLief’s proprietary blend of two unique feverfew sources, magnesium from two sources, and high dose, riboflavin (Vitamin B-2) have all independently been shown to be of significant therapeutic benefit to migraine sufferers.

 The MigreLief collection of supplements was created by Akeso Health Sciences to help migraine sufferers of all ages.
 AKESO formulates world class dietary supplements that provide nutritional support for the most common health issues that concern people most, such as migraines, headaches, joint health, stress & anxiety, memory, sleeplessness, ADHD, and more.
 Changing lives is the reasons we wake up every day passionate about the special products we provide to our customers.
 Helping you to get well and stay well is our bottom line.